-Students must receive their first dose of an FDA-approved for emergency use vaccine no later than Monday August 16 and finish their course of vaccination no later than Monday September 13.
+Students must receive their first dose of either the Pfizer-BioTech COVID-19 vaccine or an FDA-authorized for emergency use vaccine no later than Monday, August 16 and finish their full course of vaccination no later than Monday, September 13.
 Any student who fails to submit the required documentation with proof of vaccination will be contacted and reminded of the requirement.
-Non-compliance of this policy by Monday September 13 will prevent you from being permitted on campus, which may also impact your enrollment in classes.
+Non-compliance of this policy by Monday, September 13 will prevent you from being permitted on campus, which may also impact your enrollment in classes.

 Where can I get vaccinated?

 To find a vaccination center near you, please use the following links below: